jhh37/varpro/README.md

 - Christopher Zach (christopher.m.zach@gmail.com)
 - Andrew Fitzgibbon (awf@microsoft.com)

-## Acknowledgement
-- The work was supported by Microsoft and Toshiba Research Europe.
-- We thank Roberto Cipolla for additional funding support.
-- The conference travel was supported by Microsoft, Christ's College and Cambridge Philosophical Society.

 ## Paper
 The main paper and the supplementary document files are included in the ''Documents'' folder.